Robert W. Newell Jr.- President

-Robert W. Newell Jr.- President**

-  Robert Newell is the Secretary-Treasurer of New York’s largest grocery workers union, UFCW Local 1500.
-Rob began his career as a UFCW Local 1500 member in July, 1990, working as a part-time cart clerk for Pathmark in Bay Shore, NY.
+President Newell began his career as a UFCW Local 1500 member in July 1990, working part-time, as a cart clerk at the former Pathmark store, in Bay Shore, NY.
 Since joining the union staff in 1995, Rob has worked through nearly every department of the union.
-As an Organizer, Rob worked as a salt and played a significant role in organizing Wild by Nature, an organic food chain, currently with 5 locations throughout Long Island.
-Rob then went on to become a Membership Servicing Rep and in January 1998 he promoted to Union Representative.
+As an Organizer, Rob worked as a salt and played a significant role in successfully organizing Wild by Nature, an organic food chain, owned by King Kullen, currently with 5 locations on Long Island.
+Rob then spent a little over a year as a Membership Servicing Rep and in January 1998 he promoted to Union Representative.
 In his 11 years as a Union Rep Rob helped to protect and serve our members in the areas of Queens, the Bronx, Manhattan and both Nassau and Suffolk Counties.
 No matter what area he serviced, Rob’s members and Stewards were always tasked to be involved in Organizing Drives, fundraising and political assignments.

-  In October of 2009, Rob was appointed Field Director, overseeing the Union Representatives of UFCW Local 1500.
+In October of 2009, Rob was appointed to Field Director, overseeing the Union Representatives of UFCW Local 1500.
 In June of 2013, he was unanimously voted onto the UFCW Local 1500 Executive Board as a Vice President.
-In October 2013, Rob was promoted to the Assistant to the President.
-Rob has been actively involved in contract negotiations since 2006 and currently sits as the lead negotiator on a number of contracts for Local 1500.
+In October 2013, Rob was promoted to become the Assistant to the President.
+Rob has been actively involved in contract negotiations since 2006 and has been the lead negotiator for the Stop & Shop and Fairway contracts for many years.
 He has been a Pension & Welfare Trustee since 2007 and in January of 2014 he was elected Plan Manager of the UFCW Local 1500 Legal Service Fund.

 Rob graduated in 1991 from St. Anthony’s High School in South Huntington and in 1995 from St. Joseph’s College in Patchogue, NY, where he earned a bachelor’s degree in Political Science and minored in Criminal Justice and Applied Sociology.
-He currently resides in Suffolk County, NY, has one daughter Aly Rose, and is an avid New York Rangers Fan.
+He currently resides in Suffolk County, NY, has one daughter, Aly Rose, and is an avid New York Rangers and Houston Texans Fan.

 Back to Union Team.